Posted on Thursday 12/23

-Not everyone’s garden has ample sunshine, and this can sometimes be a limiting factor when selecting plants for your landscape design.
-However, there are many perennials that will grow quite well even in the shade.
+Not everyone’s garden has ample sunshine, which can be a limiting factor when selecting plants for your landscape design.
+However, many perennials will grow quite well, even in the shade.

 Before you decide to plant, evaluate your landscape for sunshine.
 Some parts of the garden may receive the sun, but it may only be for a few hours.
-Thus, you need to choose your plants accordingly.
+Thus, it would be best if you chose your plants accordingly.

 Areas of medium shade often only get sunshine in the early morning or late afternoon.
-However, medium shade is very common in most homes in the urban areas.
-Besides large buildings, the landscape may be blocked from the sun from large trees or fences.
+However, medium shade is ubiquitous in most homes in urban areas.
+Besides, large buildings may block the landscape from the sun from large trees or fences.